csassaman/CSE-1320---Intermediate-Programming/File IO/readme.md

 ## Files in C

-- Stream of bytes
+- A file is represented as a stream of bytes
-- _It is up to the programmer_ to put any sort of rules and organization on how the date in each files is represented (e.g. CSV, JSON, etc.)
+- _It is up to the programmer_ to put any sort of rules and organization on how the date in each file is represented (e.g. CSV, JSON, etc.)
 - C __always__ opens three files when a program is run
     1. `stdin`
     2. `stdout`